mitin001/blog/2025/09/26/reddit_my_new_hobby_watching_ai_slowly_drive_microsoft.md

 > 'This time, it's different' is one of the biggest and most enduring red flags of all time.

 The bubble will burst.
-Every peak of inflated expectations is a sign the tech is heading for the trough of disillusionment.
+Every peak of inflated expectations is a sign that the tech is heading for the trough of disillusionment.
 The hype cycle can be summarized as follows: news media dominance, VC money, celebrity endorsements, memestock valuations, the tech is crammed into everything, job postings require more years of experience in the tech than the tech's age, influencer endorsements, scams, regulatory backlash, and finally, awakening.

 > We're in the latest tech bubble.
 If you've been around for long enough, you start to notice the warning signs.
 It begins like this: First, the "tech" starts to be the only thing you hear about, from the news, from jobs ads, from recruiters, and even from your mother because she wants you to explain it to you.
 The next thing that happens is a flood of VC money flows in; we get celebrities jumping on the bandwagon, more often than not, they have just been sucked into the craze because a company is paying them.
 Then you see company valuations that have no basis in reality, $2 billion valuations based on the idea that the "tech" is going to solve all the world's problems with less detail than a presidential candidate with a "concept of a plan."
 The next step is that everyone everywhere is jumping on the bandwagon and creating products that utilize this technology.
 For example, you find out that Company X is now promoting a robot vacuum that uses blockchain technology to map your living room, thereby creating an optimal vacuuming plan.
 Then you start to find job ads asking for people who have been dabbling with the technology for the last 5 years, never mind that the language wasn't even invented until last year, if you can convince the company you have been coding in this language for 6 years, you are now entitled to a salary of $500,000k/year.
 Now, we have media influencers getting involved in the "tech."
 They start talking about how you should start buying their altcoin because "It's going to be HUGE."
 Next, we start getting a lot of scams going on, and regulatory agencies begin to get involved because more often than not, some major company gets outed for the new "tech", because their entire conceptual approach to using this "tech" is fundamentally flawed.
 Here we go, people start to realize this "tech" isn't what they were sold.
 Oh, look, AI can't code well.
 Vibe coding is about as useful as your cat walking along your keyboard and you submitting that jumbled mess as a PR.

 Not everyone has gone through the hype cycle yet on AI.
-Some government are slow to regulate it or even prosecute the scammers.
+Some jurisdictions are slow to regulate it or even prosecute the scammers.
 Many are still stuck in the influencer endorsement phase.

 > A class of people emerge that get viciously defensive about the new tech.
 Of course there's hype at every stage, but somewhere around the scams starting suddenly you have average people (a bunch not even standing to gain anything, no sponsorships or anything) getting deeply emotionally involved in the hypecycle.
 Any expression of doubts in a public setting will get a barrage of responses about how this technology is "the future" and "has already proven itself in countless ways" and "if you cant even understand something this simple, you deserve to fall behind".
 No sources, naturally.
 Asking for any or trying to engage just gets you avoidance taken straight from the alt-right playbook.

-Some AI influencers are so insane they're no different than flat-earthers.
+Some AI influencers are so insane that they're no different than flat-earthers.

 > This stuff has taken on flat-earth levels of insanity.